According to InsideView:

 I write and publish blog articles that I won’t’ be embarrassed to send to somebody.

 Here’s a fact: when I published my first article, I was struggling to put together 250-300 words.
-I was VERY sweating when I hit “publish.”
+I was VERY nervous and sweating when I hit “publish.”

 But as we all know, writing always begins with just ONE word. 🙂